Table of Contents

 Many entities may have additional informations supplied in the form

-of parameter (Param
+of parameter (Param).

-must reference a
+Each Param must reference a

-entity holds the reference
+A Point entity holds the reference

 information for a set of timestamped values.

-as primary key, but may be
+It has a UUID as primary key, but may be

-located according to its Origin
+located according to its Origin, its

-, or from its relationships
+Store, or from its relationships

-or result) with other
+(Input or result) with other

-is a RVPF
+When its Origin is a RVPF

-, its values are the result from a
+Processor, its values are the result from a

-applied to the values of its
+Transform applied to the values of its

 When one of its values is received by a RVPF

-, it may trigger an update of the values
+Processor, it may trigger an update of the values

-for some or all of the Point
+for some or all of the Points using it as an

-on this
+Input on this

-entity holds the informations for
+A Store entity holds the informations for

 accessing the service holding the values for a

-.
+Point.
 This information is held explicitly by its

-s and implicitly by its
+Params and implicitly by its